boldbi/bold-bi-docs/docs/site-administration/subscription.md

 ![Cancel my subscription](/static/assets/site-administration/images/cancel-subscription.png)

-Confirm the subscription cancellation by toggling the switch and click on the `Cancel my subscription` button to cancel your subscription from Bold BI Cloud.
+Confirm the subscription cancellation by toggling the switch and clicking on the `Cancel my subscription` button to cancel your subscription from Bold BI Cloud.

 ![Cancel subscription confirmation](/static/assets/site-administration/images/cancel-subscription-confirmation.png)

-> **NOTE:**
-Charges liable to the current payment period will not be refunded.
+> **NOTE:** Charges for the current payment period will not be refunded.
 We will keep the Bold BI until your subscription end date.
-You can reverse your decision any time before current subscription ends.
+You can reverse your decision at any time before the current subscription ends.